Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 *"And a bit stupid,"* Wilde added. *"Good.
 Let’s not press our luck."*

 *"You won’t need to.
-You’re nearly there,"* Keeda encouraged. *"And to answer some of your questions about how this place is still functional…we’ve kept it that way.
+You’re nearly there,"* Keeda encouraged. *"And to answer some of your questions about how this place is still functional... we’ve kept it that way.
 You’re visiting a place we’ve all made pilgrimage to at some point."*

 Hoeff couldn’t help himself.
 He was always way too curious for his own good. "...Why?"